How cancer treatments can affect your work

 Once you have the answers to these questions, you may need time to think through your choices and discuss them with your family or friends.

-If you find it difficult to decide between the treatment options, it may help to talk to people who have already had those treatments.
-Your doctor may be able to put you in touch with other patients.
+If you find it difficult to decide which treatment to have, it may help to talk to people who have already had those treatments.
+You could ask your doctor whether they could arrange this.

-Many cancer organisations and support groups can also help you find someone who has had a particular treatment.
-Some websites have video clips of people talking about their experiences of treatment.
+Many cancer organisations and support groups can also help you find someone who’s had a particular treatment.

 There are other useful organisations here to help you.